-Ridge became involved with grenache quite by accident when, in 1972, we first harvested the vines on the eastern hills of Lytton Springs planted in 1902.
+Ridge became involved with grenache quite by accident when, in 1972, we first harvested the vines planted in 1902 on the eastern hills of Lytton Springs.
 Though we didn’t know it then, one of the hills had a high percentage of grenache interplanted with small amounts of zinfandel and petite sirah.
 We purchased the eastern vineyards in 1991 and identified the varietal percentages in each parcel; in 1992, those old mixed vines, harvested separately, produced our first Grenache/Zinfandel.
 Ridge bought Lytton Springs’ western vineyards in 1995, acquiring a mixed grenache block planted in 1963, and a straight grenache block planted in 1991.
 We currently have 3.1 acres of mature syrah, and 6.6 acres of syrah (together with a small amount of viognier) planted in 2001.

 Weather: Dry spring and warm, dry summer, with no sustained heat spells.

 Fermentation: 100% whole berries.
 No inoculation.
 Natural primary and secondary.
-Daily pump-overs during the first six days.
+Juice was circulated through the cap of skins twice daily.
 Pressed at six days.

 All estate grown grapes, hand harvested.
-Destemmed and crushed.
+Destemmed and left uncrushed.
 Fermented on the native yeasts, followed by full malolactic on the naturally occurring bacteria.
-During fermentation, 0.4 gram-per-liter tartaric acid was added to four low acid syrah parcels.
-Minimum effective sulfur additions (35 ppm at crush, 130 ppm over the course of aging).
-Fining of five fresh egg whites per barrel.
+During fermentation, 0.3 gram-per-liter tartaric acid was added to two lower acid syrah parcels.
+Minimum effective sulfur additions (35 ppm at crush, 155 ppm over the course of aging).
+Fining of nine fresh egg whites per barrel.
 Pad filtered at bottling.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.